pulumi/examples/azure-py-aks-helm/README.md

     $ cd examples/azure-py-aks-helm
     ```

-2. Restore dependencies:
+2. Create a new stack, which is an isolated deployment target for this example:

     ```bash
-	# TODO
-    ```

-3. Create a new stack, which is an isolated deployment target for this example:

-    ```bash
     $ pulumi stack init
     ```

-4. Set the required configuration variables for this program:
+3. Set the required configuration variables for this program:

     ```bash
     $ pulumi config set azure-native:location westus2
     ```

-5. Deploy everything with the `pulumi up` command.
+4. Deploy everything with the `pulumi up` command.
 This provisions
     all the Azure resources necessary, including an Active Directory
     service principal, AKS cluster, and then deploys the Apache Helm
     Chart, all in a single gesture (takes 5-10 min):